borh/papers/register-database.md

 author-comment: This work was sponsored under JSPS Foreign Post-Doc Fellowship grant \#P13303.
 author-affiliation: National Institute for Japanese Language and Linguistics
 author2: Hilofumi Yamamoto
-author2-affiliation: Tokyo Institute of Technology/
+author2-affiliation: Tokyo Institute of Technology
+email2: yamagen@ryu.titech.ac.jp
 date: \today
 abstract: |
   This study proposes to evaluate the discriminatory power of the metadata contained within the Balanced Corpus of Contemporary Written Japanese (BCCWJ) for the modeling of linguistic variation (register).